rhasspy/rhasspy-asr-kaldi/README.md

                         Number of frames to process at a time
 ```

 For nnet3 models, the `online2-tcp-nnet3-decode-faster` program is used to handle streaming audio.
-For gmm models, audio buffered and packaged as a WAV file before being transcribed.
+For gmm models, audio is buffered and packaged as a WAV file before being transcribed.

 ## Training